dsherret/dax/README.md

 await $`deno eval 'console.log(Deno.cwd());'`.cwd("./someDir");

 // makes a command not output anything to stdout and stderr
-// if set to "inherit" or "captured" await $`echo 5`.quiet();
+// if set to "inherit" or "inheritPiped" await $`echo 5`.quiet();
 await $`echo 5`.quiet("stdout"); // or just stdout await $`echo 5`.quiet("stderr"); // or just stderr